 Pienaar now limits himself to only a small number of concert appearances, concentrating most of his energy on his recording projects and teaching obligations.

 He has been a member of the Royal Academy of Music teaching faculty, assuming a variety of roles, since 2005.
-In addition to doctoral supervision, his teaching has included elective courses on Bach, on Mozart, on Schubert and on Piano Sonatas (1778-1854), running an interpretation seminar for master's degree students with cellist Neil Heyde, curating a series of repertoire and performance practice workshops for postgraduate pianists, and giving a series of classes on recording with violinist Peter Sheppard-Skaerved.
-Public talks on a wide range of performance-related topics are also a regular feature of his Academy work, including an on-going series 'Listening to Recordings'.
+In addition to doctoral supervision, his teaching has included elective courses on Bach, on Mozart, on Schubert and on The Piano Sonata 1778-1854, running an interpretation seminar for master's degree students with cellist Neil Heyde, curating a series of repertoire and performance practice workshops for postgraduate pianists, and giving a series of classes on recording, with violinist Peter Sheppard-Skaerved.
+Public talks on a wide range of performance-related topics are also a regular feature of his Academy work, including a 'Listening to Recordings' series.
 He views the performer's position in relation to the canonical repertoire as radically 'late' – both with respect to the works themselves, and to the performance traditions and great recorded performances that surround them – demanding an active intervention from the performer as a bulwark against generic, uncritical reproduction.
 That implies taking stock of a gamut of expressive means, drawn from a variety of practices, in a personal and idiosyncratic way, and setting the challenge of making music without taking recourse to a ready-made 'interpretative' philosophy or commercial niche.

 His fascination with the recording process extends to acting occasionally as producer: a number of recordings for the Academy's own recording label have appeared, including such diverse ventures as 'American Icons' (symphonic brass) and ensemble arrangements of Frank Zappa.
 He has also produced a Liszt recital on historical and modern pianos by Olivia Sham (for Avie), and Liszt transcriptions and works by Busoni played by Chiyan Wong (for Linn).